firefly-iii/docs/docs/docs/firefly-iii/pages-and-features/webhooks.md

 You can manage webhooks using [the webhook API endpoints](https://api-docs.firefly.org/#/webhooks).

 !!! info
-    In Firefly III v5.5.0 this is the only way to manage webhooks.
+    This is the only way to manage webhooks at the moment.
 Sorry.

 ## Secret